 Nowadays, shoppers are label readers.
 If your product is going to stand out, it needs to be clear, clean, and credible.

-Work with the best tomato ketchup recipe formulation consultant to make sure that your labeling:
+Work with the best tomato ketchup recipe formulation consultant to make sure that your labelling:

 - Follows the correct food regulations (FSSAI, FDA, etc.)